codeinthehole/meta-tic-tac-toe/README.md

 # React playground

-This is just for testing React and Redux stuff.
+This is just for testing React, Redux and other JS libraries.

 ## Commands